Christmas

 In the Netherlands and Germany, the Santa Claus figure often rode through the sky on a horse to deliver presents to children.
 He often wore a bishop's robes and was sometimes accompanied by Black Peter, an elf who whipped naughty

-December 25th is referred to as Catholic Christmas
+In Belarus, December 25th is referred to as Catholic Christmas

 In Belgium, St. Nicholas pays two visits to each house.